 The Jewell County Historical Society is dedicated to preserving the heritage of Jewell County by bringing together people interested in its history.
 Understanding the history of our community is basic to our democratic way of life and gives us a better understanding of our county, state, and nation.
 The Society promotes better appreciation of our American Heritage.

 The Society owns and operates the Museum.
 It also owns the historic Post Rock Jail and the building and grounds north of Mankato City park where the Threshing Bee is held.
+The Farm History Museum buildings are located at that site.
 The Jewell County Historical Society also owns the microfilm of Jewell County newspapers located at the Mankato City Library.

 Membership dues are payable at the first of each year.
 Your dues help support the work of the society.
-Members also receive the quarterly newsletter.
-Membership options available are:
+CONTACT THE MUSEUM CURATOR AT firstname.lastname@example.org FOR CURRENT MEMBERSHIP OPTIONS.

 Jewell County Historical Society, 118 N. Commercial, Mankato, KS 66956